 3. Evaluate Proposed and Existing Service - Annual evaluation of the performance of existing services entails the computation of performance data and ratios to determine service effectiveness and efficiency, congestion mitigation, and air quality improvement measures.
 Performance data developed will be in line with accountability measures reported to the Virginia Department of Rail and Public Transportation and for the Federal Transit Administration's National Transit Database.
 These values are analyzed on a trend basis as needed.

-Implementation of recommended service changes based on the Comprehensive Operational Analysis and Transit Development Plan completed in FY 16.
-Begin new demonstration route in July 2017 servicing Mounts Bay Road, Riverside Hospital and the Lackey Clinic.
+Continued evaluation of service changes based on the Comprehensive Operational Analysis and Transit Development Plan completed in FY 16.
+Providing training to several key staff from WATA and localities on transit service planning through the National Transit Institute.